 - VPN client apps are much safer;

-- Most free VPN addons are may log your activity and use your private data.
+- Most free VPN add-ons may log your activity and use your private data.

 To conclude, consider using a Firefox VPN to protect your browsing activities, and install a VPN from a trustful provider for full privacy and anonymity.

-Additionally, you may take a look at our Instagram account and make a Transylvanian baby-bat happy by subscribing to our newsletter.
+Additionally, you may look at our Instagram account and make a Transylvanian baby-bat happy by subscribing to our newsletter.
 You will learn lots of useful tips on how to use VPNs better.